Computing Necessary Conditions for Near-Optimality in Capacity Expansion Planning Problems: Test case

 {\bf Set of conditions $\Phi$.} As in Section \ref{sec:method}, to compute non-implied necessary conditions corresponding to minimum capacity investments, sets of conditions of form

 are used, with $\mathbf{x}_I$ a vector of size $|I|$ that collects the different investment variables and $\mathbf{d} \in \{0, 1\}^{|I|}$.
-Depending on the type of investment variables for which a non-implied necessary condition is desired, it suffices to define an appropriate $\mathbf{d}$, \textit{i.e.} whose elements corresponding to the required variables are set to 1, and others to 0.
+Depending on the type of investment variables for which a non-implied necessary condition is desired, it suffices to define an appropriate $\mathbf{d}$, \textit{i.e.} whose elements corresponding to the required variables are set to 1, and others to 0.\\

 {\bf Suboptimality coefficient $\epsilon$.} As mentioned above, necessary conditions are valid for a given value of the suboptimality coefficient $\epsilon$.
-In this study, necessary conditions are computed for different values of $\epsilon$ - ranging from 0\% (\textit{i.e.} optimality) to 20\% - to see how minimal capacity investment evolves with the suboptimality coefficient.
+In this study, necessary conditions are computed for different values of $\epsilon$ - ranging from 0\% (\textit{i.e.} optimality) to 20\% - to see how minimal capacity investment evolves with the suboptimality coefficient.\\

-{\bf Computation of non-implied necessary conditions.} As a reminder, the first step to derive necessary conditions is to obtain an optimal solution for the original problem.
-For a given suboptimal coefficient $\epsilon$, a $\epsilon$-optimal space $\mathcal{X}^\epsilon$ can then be computed using this solution.
-For this $\epsilon$ and a value of $\mathbf{d}$, a non-implied necessary conditions is extracted by solving $\min_{\mathbf{x} \in \mathcal{X}^\epsilon} \mathbf{d}^T\mathbf{x}$.
-Finally, this procedure can be repeated to obtain non-implied necessary invariants for different values of $\epsilon$ and $\mathbf{d}$.
+{\bf Computation of non-implied necessary conditions.} As a reminder, the computation consists in the following steps: \begin{enumerate} \item Compute an optimal solution $\mathbf{x}^*$ for problem \eqref{equ:original-problem}. \item For a given suboptimal coefficient $\epsilon$, compute an $\epsilon$-optimal space $\mathcal{X}^\epsilon$ using this solution. \item For this $\epsilon$ and a value of $\mathbf{d}$, extract a non-implied necessary condition by solving $\min_{\mathbf{x} \in \mathcal{X}^\epsilon} \mathbf{d}^T\mathbf{x}$. \item Repeat step (2) and (3) to obtain non-implied necessary conditions for different values of $\epsilon$ and $\mathbf{d}$. \end{enumerate}